 Even though the organizations start out with the same goal — “to help” — the way they achieve that goal can vary widely.
 It’s like how different trees, animals and insects interact.
 Sometimes an ecological zone works in perfect harmony.
 But other times, there may be overpopulation of certain groups, the appearance of diseases or the disappearance of key species.

 Sometimes diversity can help communities in need.
 Here are some of my thoughts, with a focus on the groups who visited Takara.
 I also noted Haiti and U.S. organizations that I know my readers will be familiar with.
 I am interested to hear your opinions, please share them in the comments.

 Examples: Latter Day Saints, World Vision, Salvation Army, community religious groups.
 Annual budgets for these groups vary, but for the large groups, they may be billions.
+A significant proportion of these budgets comes from donations received at church fundraisers.
 Salvation Army annual revenue is $4.2 billion.
 World Vision last year was $795 million.